+++ Recruiter Health Warning +++

-And if you’re only comfortable asking for £500 instead of £5,000, chances are you’re not the kind of recruiter who knows enough about recruitment to know what needs to be done to ensure a job is defintely filled when retained as opposed to maybe filled when worked on contingency.
+And if you’re only comfortable asking for £500 instead of £5,000, chances are you’re not the kind of recruiter who knows enough about recruitment to know what needs to be done to ensure a job is defintely going to be filled when retained – as opposed to maybe filled when worked on contingency.

 The quickest way to lose your existing contingency clients is to have them pay money upfront and then not fill those jobs.

 And given that, on average, perm contingency recruiters fill between 20-25% of all the jobs they ever work on, this means that each time you sell a £500 retainer, you’re probably increasing the odds of you losing that client by up to 75%.

 +++ End Of Recruiter Health Warning +++